guettli/programming-guidelines/README.rst

 * hard links in linux file systems.
 * file system ACLs (Access control lists).
 Try to use as little as possible chmod/chown.
 * git submodules (Please use configuration management, deployment tools, ...)
 * gtk/qt/tk/tkinter: Avoid to write a native GUI.
-Use Django and its great admin interface.
+Use Django and its great admin web interface.

 Learn one programming language, not ten.
 ........................................